-- 105. Plaintiff repeats and realleges the allegations set forth in the preceding paragraphs as if fully set forth herein. - 106.
-Plaintiff pleads her claim for relief in the alternative to the contract claims set forth above. - 107.
-Plaintiff and the class members have conferred substantial benefits on Defendant by purchasing the Product, and Defendant has knowingly and willfully accepted and enjoyed those benefits. - 108.
-Defendant either knew or should have known that the payments rendered by Plaintiff and the class members were given and received with the expectation that the Product would be as represented and warranted.
-For Defendant to retain the benefit of the payments under these circumstances is inequitable. - 109.
-Through deliberate misrepresentations or omissions in connection with the advertising, marketing, promotion, and sale of the Products, including the False Claims, Defendant reaped benefits, which result in Defendant wrongfully receiving profits. - 110.
-Equity demands disgorgement of Defendant's ill-gotten gains.
-Defendant will be unjustly enriched unless Defendant is ordered to disgorge those profits for the benefit of Plaintiff and the class members. - 111.
-As a direct and proximate result of Defendant's wrongful conduct and unjust enrichment, Plaintiffs and the class members are entitled to restitution from Defendant and institution of a constructive trust disgorging all profits, benefits, and other compensation obtained by Defendant through this inequitable conduct.
+- 93. Plaintiff repeats and realleges the allegations set forth in the preceding paragraphs as if fully set forth herein. - 94.
+Plaintiff pleads her claim for relief in the alternative to the contract claims set forth above.

+Case: 4:19-cv-02704-NAB Doc. #: 1-1 Filed: 10/04/19 Page: 16 of 18 PageID #: 24 the class members were given and received with the expectation that the Product would be as represented and warranted.
+For Defendant to retain the benefit of the payments under these circumstances is inequitable.

+95. Plaintiff and the class members have conferred substantial benefits on Defendant by purchasing the Product, and Defendant has knowingly and willfully accepted and enjoyed those benefits.

+96. Defendant either knew or should have known that the payments rendered by Plaintiff and marketing, promotion, and sale of the Products, including the False Claims, Defendant reaped benefits, which result in Defendant wrongfully receiving profits.

+97. Through deliberate misrepresentations or omissions in connection with the advertising, unjustly enriched unless Defendant is ordered to disgorge those profits for the benefit of Plaintiff and the class members.

+98. Equity demands disgorgement of Defendant's ill-gotten gains.
+Defendant will be constructive trust disgorging all profits, benefits, and other compensation obtained by Defendant through this inequitable conduct.

+99. As a direct and proximate result of Defendant's wrongful conduct and unjust enrichment,

+Plaintiffs and the class members are entitled to restitution from Defendant and institution of a